ton-ion/tonion.tech/docs/2-Getting started/1-requirements.md

 # Requirements

 Before getting started reading this document as a way to learn this toolkit, not as an reference you may need to check if you have some requirements and conditions.

-So, before diving deep into Ton and ION and make our hands Toniony, lets check requirements.
+So, before diving deep into Tonion and make our hands Toniony, lets check requirements.

 ## What you need to know!